 Professor Navarro is a prolific author.
-He has written several books that include Mexican American Youth Organization: Avant-Garde of the Chicano Movement in Texas, published by the University of Texas Press (1995); The Cristal Experiment: A Chicano Struggle for Community Control, published by the University of Wisconsin Press (1998); La Raza Unida Party: A Chicano Challenge to the U.S. Two-Party Dictatorship, published by Temple University Press (2000); Mexicano Political Experience in Occupied Aztlán: Struggles and Change, published by Alta Mira Press (2005); The Immigration Crisis: Nativism, Armed Vigilantism and the Rise of a Countervailing Movement, published by Alta Mira Press (2008); and his most recent, Global Capitalist Crisis and the Second Great Depression: Egalitarian Systemic Models for Change, published by Lexington Press, (2012).
+He has written several books that include Mexican American Youth Organization: Avant-Garde of the Chicano Movement in Texas, published by the University of Texas Press (1995); The Cristal Experiment: A Chicano Struggle for Community Control, published by the University of Wisconsin Press (1998); La Raza Unida Party: A Chicano Challenge to the U.S. Two-Party Dictatorship, published by Temple University Press (2000); Mexicano Political Experience in Occupied Aztlán: Struggles and Change, published by Alta Mira Press (2005); The Immigration Crisis: Nativism, Armed Vigilantism and the Rise of a Countervailing Movement, published by Alta Mira Press (2008); Global Capitalist Crisis and the Second Great Depression: Egalitarian Systemic Models for Change, published by Lexington Press (2012); and his most recent work, Mexicano and Latino Politics and the Quest for Self-determination: What Needs to be Done, published by Lexington Press (2015).
+He is currently working on his eighth book, Mexico: Emergent Global Power of the 21st Century, which will be completed by the summer of 2016.

 In addition, Professor Navarro has authored numerous articles, book chapters, monographs, and reports.
 The topics have included Chicano/Latino politics, Chicano political history, redistricting, community organizing, social movements, immigration, education, Los Angeles Eruption (riots) of 1992, and protest mobilizations.